nicolargo/glances/README.rst

 PyPI: The simple way
 --------------------

 Glances is on `PyPI`_.
-By using Pypi, you are sure to have the latest stable version.
+By using PyPI, you are sure to have the latest stable version.

 To install, simply use `pip`_: